-Jackie is Deputy Vice-Chancellor (Access and Lifelong Learning) at University of Wolverhampton.
+Jackie is Vice-Chancellor of Newman University, Birmingham, having previously been Deputy Vice-Chancellor (Access and Lifelong Learning) at University of Wolverhampton.
 Her career has very much been focussed on lifelong learning and access to higher education so being part of the Children’s University Board of Trustees is a natural fit.

 Jackie brings to the Board extensive senior experience in a range of Universities and a commitment to opening opportunities to children and young people.